 Under the Section 130 program, more than $230 million in federal funds are allocated each year to states for installing new active warning devices, upgrading existing devices and improving grade crossing surfaces.
 Without a budgetary set-aside like this, grade crossing needs would fare poorly in competition with more traditional highway needs, such as highway construction and maintenance.

-Thanks in part to the Section 130 federal program, grade crossing collisions are down 39% since 2000.
+Thanks in part to the Section 130 federal program, grade crossing collisions are down 37% between 2000 and 2018.
 Continued dedicated funding of this important program will mean more injuries averted and more lives saved at grade crossings.

 Most grade crossing collisions are preventable, so the focus should be on educating the public regarding safety at crossings, on engineering solutions (such as closing unneeded crossings and upgrading warning devices) that prevent collisions and on enforcement of applicable traffic laws.